tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 )
 ```

-We create an `ApiService` interface in `api/ApiService.kt` that makes use of the models, making a `POST` request to the `/subscriber-check` endpoint on the development server:
+Next, create an `ApiService` interface in `api/ApiService.kt` that makes use of the models, making a `POST` request to the `/subscriber-check` endpoint on the development server:

 ```kotlin
 interface ApiService {